WeitaoVan/faceID/README.md

 # Deep Face Recognition with Caffe Implementation

-This branch is developed for deep face recognition, the related paper is as follows.
+This branch is developed for face recognition with occlusion, the related paper is as follows.

     OCCLUSION ROBUST FACE RECOGNITION BASED ON MASK LEARNING[C] Weitao, Wan and Jiansheng Chen